orsenthil/senthil.learntosolveit.com-deploy/posts/2007/09/18/watched-the-chronicles-of-narnia.md

-Yes, it was indeed a very nice movie. very positive one. :) I like Harry Potter also.
+Yes, it was indeed a very nice movie. very positive one. :) I like {{% wikipedia article="Harry Potter" %}} also.
 This time, I watched "Harry potter and the order of phoenix" twice in the theater and have been a potter fan now.
-I really liked the last  dialog where in Harry says to Hermoine, "we have something that Voldermort does not have", thats friendship and love.
+I really liked the last  dialog where in Harry says to Hermoine, "we have something that {{% wikipedia article="Lord Voldemort" %}} does not have", thats friendship and love.